kanow/operations/Documentation/Introduction/Index.rst

 What does it do?
 ================

-The extension were written to manage firefighter operations in a TYPO3 website.
-The data for operations can be provided in TYPO3 Backend by editors.
+The extension were build to manage firefighter operations in a TYPO3 website.
+The data for operations are managed in :ref:`TYPO3 Backend <t3start:concepts>` by editors.
 Many detailed information e.g. used vehicles, recources, assistance and more are possible.
 This extension can be used for other institutions like THW, police or security agencys too.
-Different views in frontend possible.
+Different views in :ref:`Frontend <t3start:concepts>` possible.

 .. note::

-   Features in the frontend:
+   Views in :ref:`Frontend <t3start:concepts>`:

    - List/single view of reports
    - filter by type, year and category or text
    - Show location on a map in single view
    - Map with all locations instead of normal list view
-   - Statistics by operation type with a bar chart (made with http://chartjs.org)
+   - Statistics by operation type with a bar chart (made with `Chart.js <https://chartjs.org>`_)

 .. tip::

-   Extension `FireDepartment <https://extensions.typo3.org/extension/fire_department>`__ can be used as site package and have optimized styles for operation templates.
+   Extension `FireDepartment <https://extensions.typo3.org/extension/fire_department>`_ can be used as :ref:`Site Package <t3sitepackage:start>`.
+   Styles already optimized for operation default templates.

 .. tip::